MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/create-custom-rbac-roles.md

 The following steps guide you on how to create custom roles in Microsoft 365 Defender RBAC.

->[!Note]
+>[!Important]
->It assumes that you are Global Administrator or Security Administrator in Azure Active Directory or have all the **Authorization** permissions assigned in Microsoft 365 Defender RBAC.
+>You must be a Global Administrator or Security Administrator in Azure Active Directory, or have all the **Authorization** permissions assigned in Microsoft 365 Defender RBAC to perform this task.
 For more information on permissions, see [Permission pre-requisites](../defender/manage-rbac.md#permissions-pre-requisites).

 1. Sign in to the [Microsoft 365 Defender portal](https://security.microsoft.com).
 2. In the navigation pane, select **Permissions**.